 I know some manufacturers do smaller seats to accommodate for this but didn’t feel like jumping in at the deep end with a huge bike and no confidence.
 It was by chance that I was at an open day, testing the new GSXR250 (review here http://ridewithpeaks.com/suzuki-gsx250r-2017-review/) when I mentioned that I had not tested an adventure style bike before.
-Instantly I was ushered towards the 2017 DL650, I was told to sit on it and check it out for size.
+Instantly I was ushered towards the 2017 DL650.
+I was told to sit on it and check it out for size.

-Despite being nervous about not being able to touch the floor, headed out into the Cheshire countryside.
-Riding it through the town was a delight, the torquey engine, made it a delight to navigate the streets to get to the open roads and sweeping corners.
+Despite being nervous about not being able to touch the floor, I headed out into Cheshire.
+Riding it through town was a delight, the torquey engine, made it a joy to navigate the streets to get to the open roads and sweeping corners.

 The steering was light and precise with plenty of steering lock, perfect for filtering through rush hour traffic.
 Addition of the low RPM assist system which helps prevent stalling when pulling off.
 The bike automatically raises the idle speed slightly.
 The system works well and takes some pressure off the throttle hand.

 I didn’t know what to expect in terms of handling having never been on this style of bike before.
 I have seen people throw adventure bikes around.
 I started out taking it pretty easy and just enjoying the scenery.
 Pretty soon though, confidence levels were building, and I was enjoying myself more and more.
 Throwing a giant adventure bike around through twisty corners, but it blew my mind.
 The upright riding position gives excellent control on the bars allowing you to lean it into the corner.
 The seating position is great, and the seat itself will enable you to move around on it easily yet is still comfy on a long journey.